-Public and private spaces are defined through fencing and signage.
-While the intention of the new community centre is for it to be used by the larger community, elements such as the children's playground used by the daycare across the street are intended for private use.
+Public and private spaces will be defined through fencing and signage.
+The church hopes that the new community centre will be used by the larger community.
+The children's playground will continue to be used by the daycare across the street and this is intended for private use.
 Comments from the public included requiring the need for fencing along Parkmount Crescent to reduce any parking along the residential street.
-The Church is prepared to enter into an agreement with the community association regarding the use of the community centre.
+The Church is prepared to enter into an agreement with the community association regarding the use of the community centre for community activities and functions.